Schinzel/web-blocks/README.md

 # Page Elements - A Modern Web Framework for Kotlin

-Page Elements is a lightweight web framework for Kotlin that combines the simplicity of Next.js routing with the power of modular, feature-based architecture.
+Page Elements is a lightweight web framework for Kotlin that combines the simplicity of a file-system based routing with the power of modular, feature-based architecture.
 It enables developers to quickly build maintainable web applications by embracing convention over configuration and component-based development.